wp-plugins/advanced-iframe/readme.txt

 === Plugin Name ===
 Contributors: mdempfle, Michael Dempfle
 Donate link: http://www.tinywebgallery.com
-Tags: iframe, advanced,  shortcode, widget
-Requires at least: 2.8.6
+Tags: iframe, embed, integration, content, advanced, shortcode, jQuery Requires at least: 2.8.6
 Tested up to: 3.5.1
-Stable tag: 2.1
+Stable tag: 3.0

-This plugin includes any webpage as shortcode in an advanced iframe that can hide and modify elements and foreward parameters to the iframe.
+This plugin includes a webpage as shortcode in an advanced iframe that can hide and modify elements and foreward parameters to the iframe.
+You can also embed content directly to the page.

 == Description ==